microsoft/Federal-Business-Applications/demos/power-automate-arcgis-http/README.md

 An OAUTH 2.0 token is required to access secured ArcGIS resources.
 As of this writing, the default lifespan of the ArcGIS OAUTH 2.0 tokens is two hours with a configurable maximum lifespan of two weeks.
 In order to make sure our flow has a valid token, we will configure the flow to obtain a new token automatically each time it runs.
 The API calls for this part of the process are outlined in the [ArcGIS OAUTH documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/oauth-2.0/).

 #### Connect to the Feature Service and query Feature attributes.
 We will connect to the ArcGIS Feature Service sample endpoint and return an array of Trails.
 For each Trail, we will return the following attributes:  TRL_NAME, TRL_ID, LENGTH_FT, USE_BIKE, and USE_HIKE, and load them into a Dataverse Table.
-The API calls for this part of the process are outlined in the [ArcGIS Feature Layer API Documentation](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-.htm).
+The API calls for this part of the process are outlined in the [ArcGIS Feature Service API Documentation](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-.htm).

 #### Load Epoch data Types from ArcGIS into the Common Data Service.
 The ArcGIS Feature Service can return dates in Epoch format (number of milliseconds since 1/1/1970).
 [Epoch format details](https://en.wikipedia.org/wiki/Unix_time).
 These data types may need to be converted before being loaded into a Dataverse Table.
 This document will discuss strategies for loading Epoch data types.